jh3nd3rs0n/jargyle/README.md

 -   Under the BIND command, it uses a socket that listens for an inbound socket.
 In this documentation, this socket is called the listen socket.
 -   Under the UDP ASSOCIATE command, it uses a UDP socket that sends and receives datagram packets to and from server UDP sockets.
 In this documentation, this UDP socket is called the server-facing UDP socket.

-When Jargyle is chained to another SOCKS server, the aforementioned sockets that Jargyle uses become SOCKS-enabled, meaning that their traffic is routed through the other SOCKS server.
-When Jargyle is specifically chained to another SOCKS5 server, the aforementioned sockets that Jargyle uses become SOCKS5-enabled, meaning that their traffic is routed through the other SOCKS5 server.
+Jargyle also uses a host resolver to resolve host names for the aforementioned sockets and for [the RESOLVE command](#6-3-the-socks5-resolve-command).

-By default, host name resolution through SOCKS5 server chaining is somewhat performed but it has the following limitations:
+Default host name resolution through SOCKS5 server chaining is somewhat performed but it has the following limitations:

-Host name resolution through SOCKS5 server chaining OCCURS ONLY...
+Default host name resolution through SOCKS5 server chaining OCCURS ONLY...

 -   ...under the CONNECT command when the server-facing socket makes an extemporaneous outbound connection.
 Preparation is omitted for the server-facing socket.
 Such preparation includes applying the specified socket settings for the server-facing socket, resolving the target host name before connecting, and setting the specified timeout in milliseconds on waiting for the server-facing socket to connect.
-When the server-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server.
+Resolving the target host name is not performed by the host resolver but is instead performed by the other SOCKS5 server.

-Host name resolution through SOCKS5 server chaining DOES NOT OCCUR...
+Default host name resolution through SOCKS5 server chaining DOES NOT OCCUR...

 -   ...under the CONNECT command when the server-facing socket makes a prepared outbound connection.
 Preparation for the server-facing socket includes resolving the target host name before connecting.
-When the server-facing socket is SOCKS5-enabled, the target host name is not resolved by the other SOCKS5 server but is instead resolved by the local system.
+Resolving the target host name is performed by the host resolver.
+By default, the host resolver resolves the target host name through the local system.
 -   ...under the BIND command when resolving the binding host name for the listen socket.
-When the listen socket is SOCKS5-enabled, the binding host name for the listen socket is not resolved by the other SOCKS5 server but is instead resolved by the local system.
+Resolving the binding host name for the listen socket is performed by the host resolver.
+By default, the host resolver resolves the binding host name for the listen socket through the local system.
 -   ...under the UDP ASSOCIATE command when resolving a host name for an outbound datagram packet.
-When the server-facing UDP socket is SOCKS5-enabled, the host name for an outbound datagram packet is not resolved by the other SOCKS5 server but is instead resolved by the local system.
+Resolving the host name for an outbound datagram packet is performed by the host resolver.
+By default, the host resolver resolves the host name for an outbound datagram packet through the local system.
+-   ...under the RESOLVE command when resolving a host name.
+Resolving the host name is performed by the host resolver.
+By default, the host resolver resolves the host name through the local system.

 If you prefer to have host name resolution through SOCKS5 server chaining without the aforementioned limitations, you would need to set the setting `chaining.socks5.resolve.useResolveCommand` to `true`.
-This setting enables the use of [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command) on the other SOCKS5 server to resolve host names.
+This setting enables the host resolver to use the SOCKS5 RESOLVE command on the other SOCKS5 server to resolve host names.
 This setting can only be used if the other SOCKS5 server supports the SOCKS5 RESOLVE command.

 Partial command line example: